Early childhood education

 • education and learning programs

-• child and family centres
+• child and family centres.

-• access to reading books and learning games to use at home
+• access to reading books and learning games to use at home that promote intentional and meaningful interactions between adults and children

 For more information, call your closest community program in the table below.